anton-smirnov-robert/weaver/content/reference/Montevil2015.md

 > [!quote]
 >
->Definition 1 (Constraint) Given a process A !
-B (A becomes B), C is a constraint on A !
-B, at a specific time scale ⌧ , if and only if the following two conditions are fulfilled: I/ The situations A !
-B and AC !
-BC (i.e. A !
-B under the influence of C ) are not, as far as B is concerned, symmetric at a time scale ⌧ .
-Note CA !
-B those aspects of C which play a role in the above asymmetry between A !
-B and AC !
-BC at time scale ⌧ .
-II/ A temporal symmetry is associated with all aspects of CA !
-B with respect to the process AC !
-BC , at time scale ⌧ . —  (Montévil et Mossio, 2015, p.
-7)

-> [!quote]
->
 >The first condition requires that a constraint exerts a causal role on the target process.
 In formal terms, we express this by stating that the situations with or without the constraint are different10 (asymmetric).
 This must be true when considering the effects of the constraint rather than its mere presence11. —  (Montévil et Mossio, 2015, p.
 7)

 > [!quote]